ray-project/kuberay/apiserver/JobSubmission.md

 --header 'Content-Type: application/json'
 ```

-This will return execution log, that will look something like the following:
+This will return execution log, that will look something like the following

 ```text
 2023-11-08 03:24:31,904\tINFO worker.py:1329 -- Using address 10.244.2.2:6379 set in the environment variable RAY_ADDRESS